Meningitis

 Meningitis caused by fungal infections, for example with yeast or mold fungi, primarily affects people with a weakened immune system, such as those with HIV/AIDS.

-Meningitis caused by infections with parasites such as worms is rare in Germany.
+Meningitis caused by infections with worms or other parasites is rare in Germany.

 How do the pathogens get to the meninges?